Picture: Daniel Miguel

 Range (written): A2 – B5

-Short comment: This work combines very expressive phrases and episodes with rhythmic elements produced by all kind of articulations and knockings (on the bell, for instance).
+This work combines very expressive phrases and episodes with rhythmic elements produced by all kind of articulations and knockings (on the bell, for instance).

-Listen to it:
+Listen to the audio

 MÉLANCOLIE I (2018), Demián Rudel Rey

-Level: Artist
+Level: ARTIST

 Contact the composer (demirudel@gmail.com).
 Around 4:00 long.